tellowkrinkle/ponscripter-fork/docs/tutorial.md

 - `@/` is the same as `@`, except a paragraph break is never automatically inserted.
 - `~` is for text tags such as bold, italic, etc. The syntax you'll see most usually is `~ib~some text~ib~`, which renders as ***some text***.
 - `#` is for colours.
 These are just your usual HTML colour codes. `^#ff0000You are incompetent!#ffffff^` will render as `You are incompetent!` in red, switching back to white for the rest of the text.
 Note that colour *names* are not supported: `#red` will not do anything.
+- If a line ends with no clickwait at all, or just `/` (which prevents a paragraph break), then the game will just continue to whatever commands are on the next line without stopping.
+This is usually used to play a sound or show an effect mid-sentence.

 Be very, very careful with the `~` character when translating, especially when porting translations over from ONScripter (as it didn't have `~` as a special character).
 It might be tempting to use it to express playfulness or something similar to that, but it will also crash the engine.
 If you want to actually render a `~` in your text, double it, i.e. write `~~`.
 These mistakes tend to be hard to catch, as the line will look just fine at a glance, so I suggest just avoiding this cursed snake altogether.